 5. Scheduling Work and Reporting

-5.1 Weekly Reports
+5.1 Daily\Weekly Reports known as Cleaning Checklist

 The Contractor shall submit to the site designator contact a daily work report of the jobs performed for comparison with the scheduled requirements.
 The report shall include all periodic work performed.
-Such reports will specify the location where work has been completed, for example; that rooms have been stripped and refinished; that rooms have been damp mopped and spray buffed, that high cleaning has been performed in room’s #, etc. The Agency contact will examine the Contractor's work on a daily basis.
+Such reports shall include any work done specifying the location where work has been completed, for example; that rooms have been stripped and refinished; that rooms have been damp mopped and spray buffed, that high cleaning has been performed in room’s #, etc. The Agency contact will examine the Contractor's work on a daily basis.
+The report known as checklist shall be kept in the janitorial closet and not removed from the premise.

 5.2 Quality Control Program